MarcoPolo/servant-crypt-demo/README.md

 Then run `lein trampoline cljsbuild repl-listen` to run the webserver.

-Go to `localhost:9000` and look at the console.
+Go to `localhost:9000` and upload a file, you can download the encrypted file with the download link.
+Save the passkey and you can decrypt the encrypted blob later.